devisechain/Devise/README.rst

     has_access = devise_client.client_summary['historical_data_access']
     print(has_access)

-    # Download historical weights of all leptons on the devise
+    # Download historical weights of all leptons on the Devise alternative
-    # blockchain and store them in the file 'devise_historical_weights.tar'
+    # exchange and store them in the file 'devise_historical_weights.tar'
     # in the current folder.
     devise_client.download_historical_weights()

-    # Download historical returns of all leptons on the devise
+    # Download historical returns of all leptons on the Devise alternative
-    # blockchain and store them in the file 'devise_historical_returns.tar'
+    # exchange and store them in the file 'devise_historical_returns.tar'
     # in the current folder.
     devise_client.download_historical_returns()